typohnebild/numpy-vs-mir/README.md

 with numba, since in this initialization phase the JIT-Compiler of numba is doing his work.
 So we want to avoid that _perf_ counts the FLOP/s that occur while this phase.
-To achieve this we used the delay option for _perf_, which delays the start of the measurement and also implemented a delay in our programs.
+To achieve this we use the delay option for _perf_, which delays the start of the measurement, and also delay our programs accordingly.
 The delay for the program is meant to be a bit longer than the actual startup phase.
 So the program needs to sleep after the warm-up until the delay is over.
 It is meant that _perf_ starts to measure while the benchmark program is waiting till its delay